canopy-js/canopy-js/README.md

 <br>
 <br>

-As pictured above, when a global link is selected, the user has the option of appending the new paragraph below the current one, separated by a small divider to indicate the change of topic, or, the user may press "return" or "alt/option-click" and redirect entirely to the new topic as the root paragraph of a new page.
+As pictured above, when a global link is selected, the user has the option of appending the new paragraph below the current one, or, the user may press "return" or "alt/option-click" and be redirected to a new page containing only the target topic paragraph, allowing one to start a new session.

-Unlike a subtopic which can only be referenced from within its topic, a topic can be referenced from any paragraph of any file in the project.
+Unlike a subtopic which can only be referenced from within a paragraph of its topic file, a topic can be referenced from any paragraph of any file in the project.

 #### Import references

 An import reference is for when you want to reference a subtopic of a given topic from a paragraph belonging to a different topic.

-An example might be if you want to express that Fremont county of Idaho is adjacent to Teton county of Wyoming, so ideally the paragraph for Fremont would reference Teton.
-However, it might not be appropriate to have the paragraph for Teton follow the paragraph for Fremont directly, because the user might first need an explanation of what Wyoming is and how it relates to Teton before we can define Teton itself.
+An example might be if you want to express that Fremont county of Idaho is adjacent to Teton county of Wyoming.
+Ideally, the paragraph for Fremont would reference the paragraph for Teton.
+However, it might not be appropriate to have the paragraph for Teton follow the paragraph for Fremont directly, because the user might first need an explanation of what Wyoming is and how it relates to Teton before we can explain Teton itself.

-So, the solution is an "import reference" - the paragraph for "Fremont" is allowed to reference the paragraph for "Teton", but in a way that preserves the context of Teton within Wyoming.
+So, the solution is an "import reference" - the paragraph for "Fremont" is allowed to reference the paragraph for "Teton", but only in a way that preserves the context of Teton within the topic of Wyoming, as we will see.

 For example, the following `expl` files: